Hazara Town: Economy

-Majority of the population in Hazara Town most of the people financially depends on profession of labourers such as mining, construction and fruit selling.
-Several bazars are newly emerged and attract many other people from its vicinity.
-The existing markets and bazars are growing rapidly.
+Majority of the population in Hazara Town most of the people financially depend on the profession of labourers such as in mining, construction and fruit selling.

 Sports

 There are several sports complexes built by the residents of Hazara Town.
 These complexes include futsal grounds, volleyball grounds, gyms and martial arts establishments.

 Below are some prominent Hazara sportsmen and sportswomen from Hazara Town: